DovCaio/DovCaio/README.md

 <h2 align="left">Hi 👋!
-My name is Caio Jhonatan Alves Perera and I'm a Student of science computation, from UFCG</h2>
+My name is Caio Jhonatan Alves Pereira and I'm a Student of science computation, from UFCG</h2>